blackneonreaper/RadarrDaemon/README.md

 # RadarrDaemon
-Autosearch old movies not in RSS feeds, and remove cutoff met Movies
+Autosearch old movies not in RSS feeds, and remove cutoff reached movies

 ## Setup